cloudflare/cloudflare-docs/content/pages/framework-guides/deploy-anything.md

 </div>

 Unlike many of the framework guides, the build command and build output directory for your site are going to be completely custom.
+If you are not using a preset and do not need to build your site, use `exit 0` as your **Build command**.
 Cloudflare recommends using `exit 0` as your **Build command** to access features such as Pages Functions.
 The **Build output directory** is where your application's content lives.

 After configuring your site, you can begin your first deploy.
 Your custom build command (if provided) will run, and Pages will deploy your static site.